 Public spaces play a large role in community relationships, especially in summer.
 For example, outdoor cafes and coffee shops provide a place for Greeks to mingle without having to necessarily plan an occasion.
 People enjoy congregating to catch up with friends and hear the latest news.
 There is also a popular tradition of taking a leisurely stroll down the town promenade in the late afternoon/early evening – known as ‘volta’.
 This is especially common on the Greek islands.
 Informal social events such as these reinforce a sense of community belonging.

 Greek society is currently undergoing a difficult transformation following the severe economic crisis that struck the country in 2009.
 The country is still suffering from the effects of this over a decade later.
 One of the most visible indications is the large proportion of buildings across Greece that are either abandoned or unfinished due to various financial circumstances.
 Almost everybody knows of someone who has lost their job, pension or even their house, and unemployment remains a serious problem, especially for youth.
 There is very little ability to project into the future, meaning it is difficult to be forward planning.
 Such insecurity has forced many Greeks to reassess their priorities.

 Some are finding that the lessons inherited from older generations are not always suitable to deal with the current social climate.
 For example, many people who grew up in Greece used to be able to ‘get by’ without necessarily having to safeguard or worry about their future.
 People had more freedom to approach situations with a laid-back attitude; ‘ohaderfismos’ describes the mentality of responding to problems with the easy-going sentiment “Oh brother, who cares?”.
 Today, many Greeks no longer have the luxury to disregard the difficulties of the current precarious economic situation.
 Some may even find this laid-back attitude to be partially responsible for the situation the country now finds itself.
 People have become quite cautious and wary of ambiguity.
-According to Hofstede’s dimensions, Greek culture has the highest possible score for uncertainty avoidance.
+According to Hofstede’s dimensions, Greek culture has the highest possible score for.
 This indicates that Greeks are seeking stability and security more than ever.